Chesterton Community Sports College

+History

+It is on the site of Chesterton Castle.

-In 2006 they introduced music and drama into the curriculum.
+In 2006 Molly Simpson introduced music and drama into the curriculum.
 The school also has a full-time music teacher and a full-time drama teacher.

 CCSC has recently gained their best GCSE Results yet.

 Previously a community school administered by Staffordshire County Council, in December 2013 Chesterton Community Sports College converted to academy status.
 The school is now sponsored by the Collective Vision Trust.

 Lessons

-All pupils have twelve lessons a day, which include: Maths, English, Science, PHSCE (which happens during form), PE, RMS, Geography, Art, Technology, History, Music and Computer Science.
-From Year 9 on students take their options, which include: GCSE Dance, GCSE ICT, History and many more.
+All pupils have twelve half-hour periods a day, which include: Maths, English, Science, PHSCE (which happens during form), PE, RMS, Geography, Art, Technology, Music, Food Technology, Art, History and Computer Science.
+From Year 9 on students take their GSCE options, which introduce lessons like: GCSE Dance, GCSE ICT and many more.